 Explore: Website, Possible Readings for Week on Digital Personae

 Practicum: Explore one or more of the tools on our website.

 Create: Post about your experiment with the above tool.

-Create: Respond to a scene, character, action, dialogue, or event in the novel.
+Create: Post on character, scene, image, or exchange in the novel.

 WEEK SEVEN: Libraries in a Digital World

 Midterm Reflection: Write and essay/blog post that both looks back at what you have learned in prior weeks and ahead on the syllabus to what may spark your interest.
 This should be a thought piece that engages what you have already learned and what you’re curious about: posit a question (or questions), an issue that you would like to respond to in a final project.
 How might DH tools and methodologies (those we’ve started to address) help you explore these questions and perhaps even answer them?
 What more do you need to know?
 How can you obtain the resources and assistance (collaboration) you need to proceed?
 What other projects may be similar and inspire you to think more?
 What questions do you have for your me and your classmates?

 Class Discussion: Alex